populse/soma-workflow/README.txt

   **(Recommended) Only configurate your environment variables without installation**

     1: Download the latest tarball and expand it, for example in ~/soma-workflow.
+We can also use git to download it in ~/  as :

+     $ cd ~
+     $ git clone git@github.com:neurospin/soma-workflow.git

     2: Edit the file "~/.bashrc" to add these lines: